KorfLab/ftx/README.md

 exons and a start codon, it's possible to infer CDSs, introns, phases, stops, and UTRs.

-Unlike GFF, KGF does not explicitly specify gene features.
+Unlike GFF, KGF does not need to explicitly specify gene features.
 A gene is defined by its collection of transcripts and its position can be inferred from the extent of those transcripts.
 The gene name is embedded in each transcript as their parent _folder_.
 This is both simple and intuitive.
+One can always make a gene feature if they want.

 Genome browsers are an important part of daily life.
 GFF records don't lend themselves to easy copy-paste.
 For this reason, KGF uses the same syntax for